caryyu/douban-openapi-server/README.md

   flask run
   ```

+  > Note: There are two providers for you to choose, by default, `HttpRequestProvider` will take place, which will be faster for information fetching, for `Selenium`, You have to follow their official instruction in advance

 ## API Usage

-- A deep search that costs much more time to response, which is around 30 seconds
+- A deep search that costs much more time to response due to the detailed information

   ```shell
   ➜ curl -s http://localhost:5000/fullsearch\?q\=Harry%20Potter | jq